Current issue date

 Alberta Activity Index

-- The Alberta Activity Index (AAX) held fairly steady in July.
+- The Alberta Activity Index (AAX) increased for two successive months.

 Chart: Year-over-year change in Alberta Activity Index and real GDP